 Wear helmet, face shield or eye protection with filter lens shade number 2 for torch soldering and 3-4 for torch brazing, and follow the recommendations as specified in ANSI Z49.1, Section 4, based on your process details.
 Shield others by providing appropriate screens and eye protection.
-Wear safety glasses with side shields (or goggles).
+Wear a full-face respirator, if needed.
+Wear safety glasses with side shields (or goggles) and a face shield.